Skip to main content

 Important Notes

-• Priority Field: Drata verifies the Priority field only.
-Missing or customized Priority fields in Jira may affect tests such as Test 26.
+• Drata verifies the Priority field only.
+Missing or customized Priority fields may impact compliance tests (such as Test 26).

 Did this answer your question?